THE WAYBACK MACHINE: WITNESS HISTORY COME TO LIFE

 Bethlehem's first house is removed, and the Eagle Hotel opens.

 After two years of work, the five-feet deep, 60-feet wide, and initially 36 miles long Lehigh Canal opens.

 Bethlehem is no longer an exclusive Moravian settlement.

 The Saucona Iron Company is chartered on April 8, 1857.
 The company’s name was changed to the Bethlehem Steel Company on May 1, 1861.

-The Moravian College and Theological Seminary
+The Moravian University and Theological Seminary

 Lehigh University is founded by Judge Asa Packer.
 South Side becomes a borough.